Angrycreative/ACF-Page-Builder-Field/readme.txt

 For more information, read about [flexible content on advancedcustomfields.com](http://www.advancedcustomfields.com/resources/flexible-content/).

-We recommend using the latest version of WordPress, Advanced Custom Fields and Page Builder by SiteOrigin
+We recommend using one of the latest versions of WordPress, Advanced Custom Fields and Page Builder by SiteOrigin at all times for best compatibility.

 == Screenshots ==